-ACC specialise in the application of high-performance powder coating to complex components helping customers meet specific engineering performance and visual appearance specifications.
+ACC specialise in the application of high-performance powder coating services, helping customers meet specific engineering performance and visual appearance specifications.

 First developed in the 1950s, powder coat finish can be used on an increasing variety of products in almost every major manufacturing industry today.

 As demand for greater environmental compliance grows, powder coating is increasingly the preferred finishing process over traditional solvent-based wet paints, as they contain no solvents and emit negligible, if any, polluting VOCs (volatile organic compounds) into the atmosphere.

-ACC are one of the leading powder coating companies providing specialist powder coating application services to components in the automotive, defence, marine, offshore, rail sectors and general industrial sectors.
+ACC are one of the leading powder coating companies providing specialist powder coating services to components in the automotive, defence, marine, offshore, rail sectors and general industrial sectors.

 The powder coating process includes surface pre-treatment, powder application (automatic and manual) and high-temperature oven curing

 Powder coatings are available in a range of differing chemistries to suit specific product application requirements